 On the balance sheet in the fixed assets section there is one account with a credit balance that identifies this – Accumulated Depreciation.

 Allowances – very similar to depreciation, allowances adjust an asset for future issues.
 Depreciation is an estimation of utility used in the PAST, allowances is an estimate of amount that will be lost in the FUTURE.
 A good example is with accounts receivable.
 Historically larger operations know based on experience that some customers can’t or refuse to pay their debts to the company.
-So using historical patterns, a business will guess how much of the current receivables will go uncollected.
+Utilizing historical patterns, a business will guess how much of the current receivables will go uncollected.
 This is a contra account to customer receivables and is called ‘Allowance for Uncollectible Accounts’.
-So on the balance sheet it looks like this:
+On the balance sheet it looks like this:

 Performance – another method is using contra accounts to evaluate performance.
 Often performance measurements include acting in a timely fashion or having the capital available to take advantage of an opportunity.
 Here a good example is early payment discounts for the purchase of materials or inventory.
 Over on the profit and loss statement in the cost of sales section, discounts are included as a contra account to materials purchased.
 When the two accounts are netted together the reader can determine the actual amount paid for materials.
-Looking at each separately tells the reader what is the normal cost for materials and how much money is saved by paying for the purchases before the required date.
+Looking at each separately tells the reader 1) what is the normal cost for materials, and 2) how much money is saved by paying for the purchases before the required date.
 Here the performance measured is the ability to process the paperwork and having capital available to take advantage of discounts.

 For you, you simply need to understand that contra accounts are the exact opposite in the form of balance (credit or debit) to the primary account of origin.
 Secondly, contra accounts are used to adjust existing balances, allocate out financial value over time or use, allow for future issues or determine performance.
-Act on Knowledge.
+ACT ON KNOWLEDGE.